-In this last scenario, investors will suffer a percentage loss on their initial investment that is equal to the Least Performing Percentage Change, which is the percentage change of the Reference Asset with the lowest percentage change from its Initial Value to its Final Value (the "Least Performing Reference Asset") over the term of the Notes.
+In this scenario, investors will suffer a loss on their initial investment that is proportionate to the Reference Asset with the lowest Percentage Change from its Initial Value to its Final Value (the "Least Performing Reference Asset") over the term of the Notes.
 Specifically, investors will lose 1% of the Principal Amount of the Notes for each 1% that the Final Value of the Least Performing Reference Asset is less than its Initial Value, and may lose the entire Principal Amount.
 Any payments on the Notes are subject to our credit risk.

 The Notes do not guarantee the payment of any Contingent Interest Payments or the return of the Principal Amount.
-Investors are exposed to the market risk of each Reference Asset on each Trading Day during the Monitoring Period (including each Contingent Interest Observation Date and the Final Valuation Date) and any decline in the value of one Reference Asset will not be offset or mitigated by a lesser decline or potential increase in the value of any other Reference Asset.
-If a Barrier Event has occurred and the Final Value of any Reference Asset is less than its Initial Value, investors will be exposed to the percentage decline in the Least Performing Reference Asset and may lose up to their entire investment in the Notes.
+Investors are exposed to the market risk of each Reference Asset on each Contingent Interest Observation Date (including the Final Valuation Date) and any decline in the value of one Reference Asset will not be offset or mitigated by a lesser decline or potential increase in the value of any other Reference Asset.
+If the Final Value of any Reference Asset is less than its Barrier Value, investors may lose up to their entire investment in the Notes.
 Any payments on the Notes are subject to our credit risk.